Pandemic worsening here and beyond

 Gov. JB Pritzker said this week he may issue another stay-at-home order soon if the spread of the virus does not slow.

-Nationally, more than 10.7 million people have contracted the virus, while at least 243,376 people have died.
+Nationally, more than 11.2 million people have contracted the virus, while at least 246,421 people have died.
+America added over a million more cases in less than a week last week.